 Best to-do list apps

-The Best To-Do List Apps
+The Best To-Do List and Note-Taking Apps

 The mighty to-do list is one of the oldest methods of organization, counting everyone from Leonardo da Vinci to John Lennon among its adherents.
 Simple and effective, they’ve successfully transitioned from notepads to computer screens, with countless apps competing to be your tool of choice.
 While there’s definitely a place for more feature-heavy project management apps like Trello or Asana, the best to-do list apps stick to the basics: they provide a place to keep track of daily tasks, usually in a checklist form.